 Before I roast my chicken, I always butterfly it.
 To butterfly a chicken, the backbone is removed with kitchen cutting shears, and the chicken is pushed down to lay flat.

-Why it’s good to butterfly a chicken:
+Why it’s good to butterfly a chicken before roasting:

 - When the whole chicken lays flat, it cooks evenly.

-- I love crispy skin and think there is nothing worse in this world than flabby skin, like the chicken thigh skin that has been sitting in the pan’s juices.
+- I love crispy skin and think there is nothing worse in this world than flabby skin.
+Like the chicken thigh skin that has been sitting in the pan’s juices.
 All of the skin gets crispy on a butterflied chicken.
 Yay!

 - Our pup, Gracie, eats the raw diet so I can give her the backbone and she loves me for it.
 Gracie says “Yay again”.